 How to evaluate (SQL) queries efficiently?
-We need a
+Need a

 - query parser

-- plan generator (and query optimizer) Turns a valid SQL query into a "program" that answers the query.
+- plan generator / query optimizer Turns a valid SQL query into a "program" that answers the query.

 - query plan evaluator

 Problems:

 - SQL is reasonably complex. - Not all (equivalent) queries are equal.
 Some queries / query plans will evaluate inherently must faster.